 Click here to view the public meeting flyer: Public Meeting #3 Flyer

 Community participation and input is critical to the success of the planning process.
 A community survey has been created to collect feedback from individuals who were not able to attend the public meeting on June 10 or 11, 2019.
-Please use the following link to complete the survey; it will take you to the Evansville-Vanderburgh County CommUnity2020 page on the SurveyMonkey site.

 The City of Evansville and Vanderburgh County are in the process of updating the existing Zoning Ordinances and Subdivision Regulations.
 The last major update of the current zoning codes occurred in 1962.
 The subdivision ordinance has not been substantially updated since 1984.
 Over the years, Evansville and Vanderburgh County’s development patterns have changed but the codes have not adapted to respond to these changes.
 In order to bring the ordinances up-to-date so they are consistent with today’s planning practices while allowing for development flexibility and creativity, the APC will update the Zoning and Subdivision Ordinance into a UDO.